AdarshSavalagi/Machine-Learning-Theory-Workshop/chapters/module5.md

 - Implement K-Means clustering on a dataset and visualize the clusters.
 - Perform Spectral Clustering and compare the results with K-Means.
 - Create a dendrogram for hierarchical clustering and analyze the cluster hierarchy.

----

-This content provides a solid foundation for understanding ensemble learning, focusing on Random Forests and various clustering techniques in unsupervised learning.
-It includes practical examples and exercises to reinforce the concepts and methods.